PUT EXPERIENCE AND KNOWLEDGE TO WORK FOR YOU

 Miller Shealy has an extraordinary depth of experience and education to bring to your particular legal challenges.

 He is a Professor of Law, Director of Clinical Programs, and Co-Director of Academic Success at the Charleston School of Law in Charleston, South Carolina.
 He was an Assistant Solicitor (State prosecutor), an Assistant State Attorney General, and an Assistant United States Attorney.
 He was also an Associate Attorney with Barnes, Alford, Stork, and Johnson (Columbia, SC) and was Of Counsel with the Finkel Law Firm LLC, a prestigious Firm with offices in Columbia and Charleston.
-Currently, he is also an attorney with the Bell Law Group (Charleston and Georgetown, SC).

 Practicing in the following locations: